Strand PHIL.I Definitions of Philanthropy

 The learner will:

-- explain the purpose of the first three articles of the Constitution.
+- explain the purpose of the Constitution.

 - represent the three branches of government through a graphic organizer.